 The Pillow of Sovereignty

 Believing in the sovereignty of God is not just Calvinistic theology.
 It is a fundamental doctrine of the Christian faith.
+If I don’t believe God is sovereign, I am not believing in the God of Scripture.
 It is also a great comfort for the Christian, as Charles Spurgeon once famously noted:

 When you go through a trial, the sovereignty of God is the pillow upon which you lay your head.